Centre for International Development

 CID’s researchers lead the co-creation of innovative, evidence-based policies and business initiatives that promote sustainable improvements in the quality of peoples’ lives and places the wellbeing of the poor and most vulnerable at the core of their research.

-Our researchers are specialised in Economics, Architecture, Engineering, Geospatial Science, Management, Marketing, and Political Science.
+Our researchers are specialised in Economics and Development Studies.
 The Centre approaches development from a multidimensional and multidisciplinary perceptive, providing innovative evidence-based policy recommendations to address some of the world’s most pressing problems.
-Centre researchers have produced influential studies on:

-CID members lead RMIT’s research toward:
+CID members lead RMIT’s research towards:

 Research themes